InformaticsMatters/fragnet/orchestration/README.md

 the inventory file to identify the required hosts for your deployment.
 Copy the template as `inventory` and replace the `${}` values.

+### The ssh-agent
+You might need to use the ssh agent to allow Ansible access to the created hosts.
+You just need to add the key used by terraform. i.e. :-

+    $ eval $(ssh-agent)
+    $ ssh-add ~/.ssh/abc-im

 ### The graph-db playbook
 Playbooks are contained in the `playbooks` sub-directory with each play supported by a corresponding *Role*.